 The Smithville Fiddlers' Jamboree is held on the first weekend of July.
 The Jamboree has been featured in several nationally renowned magazines as among the top-rated bluegrass, folk, and Appalachian music competitions in the nation.
 This event located in DeKalb County and brings in over 100,000 visitors each year.

-Farm Fun Days at the Tennessee Agricultural Museum include fun-filled activities for the family.
-These special programs are free and highlight local farming.
-They take place on certain Saturdays in July, so check the museum webpage for specific dates.
+Farm Fun Days at the Tennessee Agricultural Museum include fun-filled activities for the family, including wagon rides and crafts.
+These special programs are free and highlight local farming and farm animals.
+They take place on certain Saturdays every July from 9 a.m. to 1 p.m.

 Uncle Dave Macon Days Festival was established to honor the memory of Uncle Dave Macon, who lived near Murfreesboro and is considered one of the first Grand Ole Opry superstars.
 Apart from the numerous acoustic, instrumental, and dance competitions, guests can enjoy a day full of local music and fun.
 Murfreesboro is about 45 minutes outside of Nashville.